Actipro/Avalonia-Controls/Documentation/topics/shared/controls/chromed-title-bar.md

 ### Extend Client Area Configuration

+Various `Window` client area extension properties are set if the [CanConfigureWindowClientArea](xref:@ActiproUIRoot.Controls.ChromedTitleBar.CanConfigureWindowClientArea) property has its default value of `true`.
+The property can be set to `false` before the [ChromedTitleBar](xref:@ActiproUIRoot.Controls.ChromedTitleBar) is added to the visual tree in scenarios where the various client area extension properties need to be manually configured.

+#### Operating System Settings When Enabled

 On the Windows operating system, the ancestor `Window` is automatically configured with the following properties for ideal display of the client area:
 - `Window.ExtendClientAreaChromeHints` set to `ExtendClientAreaChromeHints.NoChrome`.
 - `Window.ExtendClientAreaToDecorationsHint` set to `true`.